 - Event-driven architecture: Event Sourcing, CQRS, Saga - Architectural context where Kafka is often used as the transport backbone for event-driven workflows.

-- Data pipeline / ETL / ELT architecture - How Kafka fits into production data platforms across ingestion, orchestration, data quality, and operations.
+- Data Pipeline / ETL / ELT Architecture - How Kafka fits into production data platforms across ingestion, orchestration, data quality, and operations.

 - Enterprise Integration Patterns (short summary) - Integration pattern language for designing robust producer/consumer and routing interactions.

-- Big Data: Principles and best practices of scalable realtime data systems (short summary) - Strategic context for realtime data systems where Kafka frequently becomes a central platform component.
+- Big Data: Principles and best practices of scalable realtime data systems (short summary) - Strategic context for real-time data systems where Kafka frequently becomes a central platform component.

 - Google TPU: architecture evolution and impact on ML systems - AI workload context where Kafka-style logs and streams feed data and ML pipelines.